Phase 1 (2017-2021)

 B02: Understanding variability and its limits in impaired and unimpaired sentence comprehension

-• Eye-Tracking Experiment [Download]
+• Experiment zum Satzverstehen, Eye-Tracking [Download]

-• Object Manipulation Experiment [Download]
+• Object Manipulation (Experiment zum Satzverstehen) [Download]

-• Self-Paced Listening Experiment [Download]
+• Self-Paced Listening (Experiment zum Satzverstehen) [Download]

 B03: Modelling the interaction between eye-movement control and parsing processes

-• Retro English (Retroactive Interference Design) [Download]
+• Retro English (retroactive interference design) [Download]

-• Retro German (Retroactive Interference Design) [Download]
+• Retro German (retroactive interference design) [Download]

 B04: Variability in bilingual language processing